activemerchant/payment_icons/CONTRIBUTING.md

 - ✅ **Automated Tests Run** - All 20 validation tests check your icon
 - ✅ **Instant Feedback** - You'll receive an automated comment (@mentioning you) if issues are found
-- ✅ **Selective Enforcement** - You won't be blocked by pre-existing violations in other icons
 - ✅ **Clear Guidance** - The PR comment shows exactly what needs fixing

-Tests complete in <1 second.
-Warnings about pre-existing violations in other icons won't block your PR.

 ---